Ingemark/pbxis/README.md

 While connected, these functions are supported:

-`config-agnt`: register a call-center agent with the names of Asterisk queues the agent is a member of.
+`config-agnt`: register a call-center agent with the names of Asterisk queues the agent is interested in.
 This function accepts an optional list of event listener functions.

 `events-for`: synchronously gather events for a registered agent.
 The function blocks until an event occurs within the timeout period.
+If the agent was configured (by calling `config-agnt`) with at least one event listener, this function will not supply any events.

 `originate-call`: place a phone call to the supplied phone number and patch it through to agent's extension.